IMG-0178.jpg

 Since 1996, Jane has been practising Traditional Chinese Medicine and Acupuncture.
 She first practised with her family in London at the Institute of Chinese Medicine and Acupuncture, a clinic - and later a Traditional Chinese Medicine school for twelve years -which was established in 1972 by her parents.
 So over the years, Jane grew up appreciating this wonderful ancient medicine that has benefited so many families in the community.
 In fact, most of them have been “referred” via word of mouth.

 In addition to her clinical practice, Jane is one of the many passionate advocates for the TCM community in Canada.
-As a proactive member of the Chinese Medicine and Acupuncture Association of Canada, Jane is excited to be working towards expanding the acceptance of TCM in integrative healthcare via media campaigns and through associations with Insurance Providers and major health organizations, like WHO (World Health Organization).
-She continues to look forward in connecting with her community in promoting the health benefits that TCM/A can offer.
-In the past, Jane has accomplished this via her roles as Vice-President (External Relations, CMAAC) and co-organizer of the World Federation of Acupuncture-Moxibustion Societies (WFAS) International Acupuncture Symposium at Toronto in 2015.
+As a proactive member of the Chinese Medicine and Acupuncture Association of Canada, Jane had worked towards expanding the acceptance of TCM in integrative healthcare via media campaigns and through associations with Insurance Providers and major health organizations, like WHO (World Health Organization).
+Jane had also taken the role as Vice-President (External Relations, CMAAC) and co-organizer of the World Federation of Acupuncture-Moxibustion Societies (WFAS) International Acupuncture Symposium at Toronto in 2015.

 unnamed.jpg